ubrant/documents-reader/README.md

 The reader is implemented in **Python**.
 Please [download](https://www.python.org/downloads/) and install it if you would like to use this reader.

+> Make sure to Check "Add Python to PATH" while installing

 ## Documentation Format

 Format for documents is maintained in separate [repository](https://github.com/ubrant/documents-format).